cIAmAShape/NGPTesting/intro-to-bash/README.md

 ```
 The `-l` flag calls for the **bc library**, which has all kinds of basic math from trigonometry to natural logs. *But remember*, bc is NOT a part of bash and thereby may NOT have the same backwards-compability typically found in bash scripts.
 More on what the bc -l package can do can be found [here](https://www.geeksforgeeks.org/linux-unix/bc-command-linux-examples/).

-## String Manipulation

-Perhaps one of bash's strongest utilities is its ability to manipulate, match, search, and otherwise manipulate strings.

 ## Comparisons and If/Else statements

 placeholder text